murnieza/FilterManagerBundle/Resources/doc/search_example.md

 ```

 ## Define filters
-Now filters have to be defined in configuration (`app/config/config.yml`):
+Now filters have to be defined in configuration.
+This example defines single `search_list` manager and some filters (`app/config/config.yml`):

 ```yaml
 ongr_filter_manager: